felipetodev/colabot/README.md

 - Model: The model to use for ColaBOT.
 - Max Tokens: The maximum number of tokens to generate.
 - Temperature: The temperature of the model (between 0 and 1).
+- Git Moji: Whether to use gitmoji in your SemVer commits
+- Semantic Versioning Specification: Whether to use semantic versioning specification in your commits

 ![](./assets/config.gif)